Level 1 water restrictions now apply.

 With a little inspiration and innovation, there are many opportunities to reduce water consumption in heavy manufacturing operations, without reducing production.

 Begin the Process

 - Conduct a water audit of the site.
-This may involve a detailed inventory of existing plant, equipment and plumbing, and operational procedures.
+This may involve installing sub-meters and data loggers to track real-time use, a water balance of the site, a detailed inventory of existing plant, equipment and plumbing, operational procedures and detailing opportunities to reduce water consumption on site.
 Advice on conducting water audits is provided in the texts listed in the resources section.
 Contact us to find out more about our Large Customer Audit Program.

 - Develop a standard reporting procedure for water issues.
 This should include: